guidobonerz/nerdsuite/README.md

 # nerdsuite
 Nerdsuite is an IDE (based on eclipse 4.10/2018-12) to develop for old 8Bit machines (C64, Atari 800XL etc.)
-Once finished, it will contain a SourceCode Editor (Assmbler/Basic), Visual Disassembler, TileEditor (for CharSets, Sprites, Screens and Bitmaps)
+Once finished, it will contain a SourceCode Editor (Assembler/Basic), Visual Disassembler, GfxEditor (for CharSets, SpriteSets, TileSets, TileMaps, Screens and Bitmaps)
 Currently I work mostly on the graphics part.

 | System | OS | Works | Performance | Java Version